nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **Answer:** You may use the `listacc` command to see a full list of your existing accounts.

 2. **Question:** I encountered this situation when using the features as shown in the screenshot below.
-I understand that the prefix indicated is wrong after checking `add` section in the User Guide.
+I understand that the prefix indicated is wrong after checking the `add` section in the User Guide.
 However, the error message states that my category is wrong.
 Can I clarify on this situation?<br>
 *(Insert screenshot for the case "edit 2 c/expense n/buy McSpicy a/8.60")*